 The Problem

 Tethering or chaining a dog describes the tying of a dog with a rope, line, or chain to a fixed stationary point (also referred to as ‘life chaining’ when prolonged).
-Close confinement of a dog describes a situation where a dog is contained in an enclosure that provides insufficient space to meet their physical, health and behavioural needs.
+Close confinement of a dog describes a situation where a dog is contained in an enclosure or cage that provides insufficient space to meet their physical, health and behavioural needs.

 The Solution